System Level Simulation of Scheduling Schemes for C-V2X Mode-3: Introduction

-In the absence of centralized scheduling schemes for C-V2X broadcast communications, we have devised two approaches and compare them against \textit{mode-4} proposed by 3GPP \cite{b1}.
+\textbf{\textit{Motivation:}} While C-V2X \textit{mode-4} has been clearly defined, there is a lack of centralized scheduling schemes for C-V2X \textit{mode-3} communications.
+In this paper, we have devised two approaches inspired by bipartite graph matching (BGM) and compare them against C-V2X \textit{mode-4} proposed by 3GPP \cite{3gpp.36.213}.

 The paper is structured as follows.
-In Section II, the two centralized schedulings approaches for \textit{mode-3} are described.
-In Section III, the 3GPP SPS scheduling scheme for \textit{mode-4} communications is briefly revisited.
-Section IV is devoted to simulation results.
-Finally, Section V summarizes the conclusions of our work.
+In Section II, we describe the system model.
+In Section III, the two proposed C-V2X \textit{mode-3} scheduling approaches are described.
+In Section IV, the 3GPP SPS scheduling scheme for C-V2X \textit{mode-4} communications is briefly revisited.
+Section V is devoted to simulation results.
+Finally, Section VI summarizes our conclusions.